ManjeetSingh-02/chaicode-cohort-projects/README.md

 # chaicode-cohort-projects

-This repo contains the source code of all the CSS projects that were given on the chaicode cohort
+This repo contains the source code of all the CSS projects that were given on the chaicode cohort.

+To view all the challanges, visit this site - [**Click Here**](https://manjeetsingh-02.github.io/chaicode-cohort-projects/)

+List of all the challanges

 - CSS Challanges